meltingscales/homework/easy-python-stock-api/README.md

 For this homework, you're going to consume API data from a simple API, and make a chart of it.

+The chart code is already written.
+But our backend engineers aren't sure how to consume the API.
+That's where you come in :)

 ## Running the server

 2. Run: